 level.
 Billy invites you to follow his journey as he paves the road of

 imagination and defines what art may emulate as we enter into the future.

 BOB GIADROSICH - Hand-forged Traditional Art

 I've been illustrating since the late '80's, and have been published in books, games, and magazines, as well as on billboards, CD's, murals and textiles.

 Between 2010-2013, I lived in Changsha, China, studying traditional Chinese ink painting, book and product design.

 2014: "One Year After: A Sketchbook."
 183 sketches with annotations

 2007: "A Life of Ravens" by Alex Ness, with illustrations by Mike Grell, Alex Shiekman, Josh Howard, myself, and 23 other artists and photographers.

 2006: "Ink: Images and Essays from Bob Giadrosich."
 18 years of gaming, book and magazine illustration.

-Elizabeth is an avid and passionate acrylic and watercolor painter due to her love for color and design.
-She says it is her love, her life, her everything.
+I'm an avid and passionate painter due to my love for color and design.

 PAMEE HOHNER - Oil and Acrylic